magnet-cl/magnetizer-fabric/README.md

 Run `./install.sh`.

 ## Usage
-You have a list of commands you can execute in you local machine or a remote one.
-To print the list of available tasks type
+You have a list of commands you can execute in your local machine or a remote one.
+To print the list of available tasks type:

 `fab -l`.